 - Glyphosate: the active ingredient in Roundup.

-While the first two are widely accepted as harmless, many producers are looking for alternatives to glyphosate because, if accidentally sprayed on the trunk of the coffee tree, it can cause minor damage.
+While the Beauveria and Copper are widely accepted as harmless, many producers are looking for alternatives to glyphosate because, if accidentally sprayed on the trunk of the coffee tree, it can cause minor damage.